iaeiou/blue-plankton-2/content/posts/fragments-of-iceland.md

 * The technician never arrived.
 Instead, I received a charge -- in 3 figures -- for his nonarrival on a date in another month!

 This criminal enterprise has a well-deserved "F" rating with the Better Business Bureau which carries a red alert warning that: "BBB has received a pattern of consumer complaints alleging, inferior service, billing issues, delays in responding to consumers and overall poor customer service.On November 1, 2017, BBB sent a letter to the company with its concerns.
 The business has not responded to the letter."

+Since doing business with this outfit was intolerable (there was no control over the billing), I opted for mifi with Verizon and am much happier.

+If you work from home, an added benefit of mifi is you can switch things up and work at a cafe, a park, wherever you'd like.

+In my line of work, I can't use public internet for security reasons.
+So the mifi is perfect for that.